Site logo

 Look for sweat marks under the pad after riding, indicating good fit and even weight distribution.

-Western Saddle Seat Size Options
+Western Saddle Size Options

 Choosing the right western saddle seat size is crucial for comfort and safety.
 Seat sizes range from 10 inches for youth to 18 inches for larger adults.